Bayesian inference using synthetic likelihood: asymptotics and adjustments: Asymptotic Behavior of BSL

-\begin{remark}{\normalfont The above assumptions are similar to those used to prove Bernstein--von Mises results in approximate Bayesian computation \citep{frazier+mrr18,li+f18b}.
-In particular, Assumption \ref{ass:one} requires that the summaries satisfy a central limit theorem.
-Assumption \ref{ass:four} ensures that the limit summaries used are well behaved, including that the map $\theta\mapsto b(\theta)$ can identify $\theta_0$, and that the derivative of this map is continuous and has full column rank at $\theta_0$.
-It is not required that $P_n^0$ corresponds to $P_n^{\theta_0}$, so that the model can be misspecified, but we do require that there is a unique value $\theta_0$ under which $b(\theta_0)=b_0$, referred to subsequently as the pseudo-true parameter value.
-Assumption \ref{ass:three} entails standard regularity conditions on the prior, and is commonly encountered in the literature on Bayesian asymptotics.
-The key difference between our assumptions and those used in the theoretical analysis of approximate Bayesian computation is that we must control the behavior of the matrix $A_n(\theta)^{\intercal}A_n(\theta)$.
-Assumption \ref{ass:two} requires that, for all $\theta\in\Theta$, this matrix is positive-definite, and converges uniformly to a continuous and positive-definite matrix $B(\theta)^{\intercal}B(\theta)$.
-Weaker versions of Assumption \ref{ass:two} could be considered, at the cost of additional technical details.} \end{remark}
+These assumptions are similar to those used to prove Bernstein--von Mises results in ABC \citep{frazier+mrr18,li+f18b}.
+In particular, Assumption \ref{ass:one} requires that the observed summaries satisfy a central limit theorem.
+Assumption \ref{ass:four} ensures that, over $\Theta$, the summaries $S_n(z)$ have a well-behaved limit $b(\theta)$ that is continuous over $\Theta$, can identify $\theta_0$, and whose derivative has full column rank at $\theta_0$.
+Assumption \ref{ass:four} does not require that $P^{(n)}_0$ corresponds to $P^{(n)}_{\theta_0}$, so that the model can be misspecified, but instead requires the weaker condition that there exists a unique value $\theta_0\in\Theta$ under which $b(\theta_0)=b_0$, referred to subsequently as the ``true'' parameter value.

-\begin{remark}\normalfont{ The map $\theta\mapsto b(\theta)$ may technically depend on $n$.
-However, if the data are independent and identically distributed or weakly dependent, and if $S_n$ can be written as an average, $b(\theta)$ will not depend on $n$, or at least not in any ``meaningful'' way.
-We will later require that the simulated summaries $S_n(z)$ satisfy a uniform (in the parameter space) central limit theorem.
-Such an assumption requires data that are either independent and identically distributed or weakly dependent, and that, in some sense, the summaries take the form of an average.
-Therefore, neglecting the potential dependence on $n$ is reasonable. } \end{remark}